KentaKodashima/CSStudies/course2/data-structures/README.md

 #### Which is more common?
 Adjacency list is a common choice because most data in the real-world tends to lend itself to sparser and/or larger graphs.

+## Graph Traversal
+Graph traversal includes visiting, updating, checking eaxh vertex in a graph.

+### Use cases
+- Peer to peer networking
+- Web crawlers
+- Finding the closest matches/recommendations
+- Shortest path problems
+    - GPS navigation
+    - Solving mazes
+    - AI (shortest path to win the game)

+### Depth First Graph Traversal
+Starting from the vertex that you choose, visit all neighbours of the first neighbour before visiting its neighbours.